particle-iot/docs/src/content/getting-started/billing/data-operations.md

 <sup>1</sup>You will receive warnings by email, and as a pop-up and in the [**Billing & Usage**](https://console.particle.io/billing) tab in the console at 70%, 90%, and 100% of the allowable data operations.
 In the Free Plan you will have an opportunity to upgrade to the basic/plus plan.
 In the basic/plus plans, additional blocks can be added to allow for more data operations.

+<sup>2</sup>For example: If you publish 800 bytes of data, it will count as 1 data operation.
+If you publish 1300 bytes of data, it will count as two.
+At the maximum publish size of 16 Kbytes, it would count as 16 data operations.
 {{!-- END shared-blurb --}}

 {{> dataoperationscalc}}